Time Glasses: Symmetry Broken Chaotic Phase with a Finite Gap: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:overview}, we summarize the main results of this work.
 We outline the general setup of periodically driven dissipative systems and introduce the concept of the time glass.
 Readers seeking only the core ideas may focus on this section.
 In Sec.~\ref{sec:models}, we introduce the periodically driven dissipative Ising models analyzed throughout this paper, specifically a kicked collective spin model and a kicked spin chain model.
 In Sec.~\ref{sec:classical_dynamics}, we discuss the classical dynamics of these models in the thermodynamic limit.
 We show that the time evolution of the order parameter is described by a set of nonlinear equations, which exhibits chaos within certain parameter regimes.
 In Sec.~\ref{sec:autocorrelation}, we numerically calculate the autocorrelation function of the order parameter, using it to identify both time crystal and time glass phases.
 In Sec.~\ref{sec:spectral_gap}, we investigate the spectral gap of the time evolution map for these phases.
 We demonstrate that, in the time glass phase, the gap remains finite as the system size grows and coincides with the decay rate of the autocorrelation function.
 In Sec.~\ref{sec:relaxation_time}, we discuss the system size dependence of the relaxation time in the time glass phase.
 We show that it increases logarithmically with the system size.
 We explain how the divergence of the relaxation time is reconciled with the presence of a finite gap.
-Finally, Sec.~\ref{sec:conclusions} offers concluding remarks and potential directions for future research.
+Finally, Sec.~\ref{sec:discussion} discusses the limitations of the present study and proposes open problems for future research, while Sec.~\ref{sec:conclusion} offers concluding remarks.

+The technical and supporting details are provided in the Appendices: Appendix \ref{sec:quantum_classical_correspondence} presents a heuristic derivation that demonstrates the convergence of quantum autocorrelations to their classical counterparts in the semiclassical limit.
+Appendix \ref{sec:linear_stability_analysis} provides the linear stability analysis of the fixed point in the classical dynamics.
+Appendix \ref{sec:quantum_trajectory_method} reviews the quantum trajectory method used for calculating two-point correlation functions.
+Appendix \ref{sec:symmetric_sector_spin_chain} summarizes the matrix elements of the Liouvillian in the symmetric sector for the all-to-all coupled spin model.
+Appendix \ref{appendix:Liouvillian_gap_of_stochastic_system} investigates the Liouvillian gap of an analogous classical stochastic system, where we find that, for chaotic cases, the gap opens and provides the mixing rate in the noiseless limit.
+Appendix \ref{appendix:clarifying_the_discrepancy} discusses the reconciliation between our findings and those reported in previous studies.